LucaSain/botosani-cultural/README.md

 # Botosani cultural

-A blog built with AstroJS and Tailwindcss
+A blog built with Astro and Tailwindcss

 Stack:
-* FE: AstroJS
+* FE: Astro
 * UI: TailwindCSS, DaisyUI